-Total Amount Amount Unspent (₹ in lakh) Spent for the Financial Year. (₹ in lakh) ansferred to Unspent s per section 135(6). d under Schedule VII as per Amount.
+Total Amount Amount Unspent (₹ in lakh) Spent for the Financial Year. (₹ in lakh) Total Amount transferred to Unspent CSR Account as per section 135(6).
+Amount transferred to any fund specified under Schedule VII as per second proviso to section 135(5).
+Amount.
 Date of transfer Name of the Fund Amount.
 Date of transfer 169.
 91 Nil N.A N.A N.A N.A